kcinnick/tmc/README.rst

 - Need to add method to ID posts that got skipped in the scraping process for whatever reason - current thinking is to do a left outer join against all currently possible post ID values and collect from there, while noting those values for future reference.

+- Write a method for outputting last weeks/arbitrary date range's data to CSV format for data dumps.

 Credits
 -------